10 Stupid Annoying Things People Need to Stop Saying to Depressed People

 Image Credit: Dean Drobot From Canva.com.

 Right?
 But let’s not do comparative suffering.
 The fact that someone has had what you deem “worse” than my situation doesn’t negate that my problem is worse for ME.
 And it is OK for you not to be alright with your circumstances and feelings.
-However, nobody should try to shame you out of having them.
+Although, nobody should try to shame you out of having them.

 2. You’ve Got a Roof Over Your Head and Food on the Table.
 What Do You Have To Be Sad About?